autowarefoundation/autoware.universe/planning/behavior_path_dynamic_avoidance_module/README.md

 | avoid moving objects     |            Dynamic Avoidance Module + Obstacle Avoidance Module            |     No Module (Under Development)      |

 ## Policy of algorithms
 Here, we describe the policy of inner algorithms.
-The inner algorithms can be separated into two parts: The first decide whether to avoid the obstacles and the second cuts off the drivable area against the corresponding obstacle.
+The inner algorithms can be separated into two parts: The first decides whether to avoid the obstacles and the second cuts off the drivable area against the corresponding obstacle.

 ### Select obstacles to avoid
 To decide whether to avoid an object, both the predicted path and the state (pose and twist) of each object are used.
 The type of objects the user wants this module to avoid is also required.
 Using this information, the module decides to _avoid_ objects that _obstruct the ego's passage_ and _can be avoided_.